MarsBased/handbook/guides/development/docker-guide.md

 ## Services only development setup

-In order to Dockerize the services for an application for development, we create a `.dockerdev` directory in the application root, which contains the `docker-compose.yml` and other support files.
+In order to Dockerize the services for development application, we create a `.dockerdev` directory in the application root, which contains the `docker-compose.yml` and other support files.
 Separating it into its own directory avoids mixing it with the production Docker setup which usually resides in the root.

 When copying the files from this repo you need to replace several values for the appropriate in your application.
 These values are: `<application-name>`, `<postgres-version>`, `<redis-version>`.

 The `.dockerdev` directory contains the following files:
 * `docker-compose.yml`: Contains only external services.
 * `.psqlrc`: This file is copied to running containers to improve the development experience when working on a Postgres session.
 * `.env`: This file is read by Docker compose when it runs, and we use it to define a single environment variable with the name of the Docker compose project.
-By default, Docker compose takes the name from the directory, so without this environment variable the project would be called `dockerdev`.
+By default, Docker compose takes the name from the directory, so without this environment variable, the project would be called `dockerdev`.
 * `volumes` directory: This directory needs to be gitignored and its purpose is to store the contents of the postgres and minio volumes.
 This makes it easier to manipulate them, back them up if you are migrating to a new laptop, share them with a college, etc.
 * `scripts` directory: This directory contains some utilities to aid in the setup of the environment.